 NAHB supports comprehensive housing finance reform legislation based on S. 1217, the Housing Finance Reform and Taxpayer Protection Act of 2014, that was passed by the Senate Banking Committee in the last Congress.
 The legislation would fix the nation’s flawed housing finance system and breathe new life into the housing sector by providing a consistent and affordable supply of mortgage credit for single-family and multifamily housing.

-After six years of government conservatorship, our nation’s housing credit system remains in a constant state of uncertainty and confusion.
+After seven years of government conservatorship, our nation’s housing credit system remains in a constant state of uncertainty and confusion.
 Home builders, lenders and other market participants cannot adequately plan for the future and home buyers are either denied credit or paralyzed by the mixed messaging.